Matthias84/cleanship/readme.md

 [![Build Status](https://travis-ci.org/Matthias84/cleanship.svg?branch=master)](https://travis-ci.org/Matthias84/cleanship)
 [![Coverage Status](https://coveralls.io/repos/github/Matthias84/cleanship/badge.svg?branch=master)](https://coveralls.io/github/Matthias84/cleanship?branch=master)

-Cleanship is a citizen participation (Bürgerbeteiligung) / complaints & suggestion management (Mängelmelder) /  ... online platform that allows you to submit issues about the public infrastructure.
+Cleanship is a citizen participation (Bürgerbeteiligung) / complaints & suggestion management (Anliegenmanagement) /  ... online platform that allows you to submit issues about the public infrastructure.
 The  local administration will then review your note and the solution process is public visible.

 It is the successor of klarschiff.
 But this project includes only the core and a [backoffice](https://github.com/bfpi/klarschiff-backend) for city staff.
 We reuse the old public (mobile) [frontend](https://github.com/bfpi/klarschiff-field_service) from Klarschiff,  which is connected trough an extended [CitySDK API](https://github.com/bfpi/klarschiff-citysdk).
 Currently we port only existing features, while avoiding old bottlenecks.
 New features will be introduced with version 0.2